-Pets are not permitted in any residential facility or on the complex grounds, with the exception of fish kept in a ten-gallon or smaller tank.
+Pets are not permitted in any residential facility or on the complex grounds.
 Friends or relatives who visit will need to make other arrangements if their pets are with them.
 Harboring pets could result in administrative and/or disciplinary action.
-Residents who have been approved to have service/emotional support animals on campus should be referred to the Campus Life office for regulations and approval.
+Residents who have been approved to have service animals on campus should be referred to the Office of Campus Life for regulations and approval.